 Due to the isolation and harsh winters, the national cuisine in Iceland ranges from fairly basic and expected, to creative and downright strange.
 That remoteness also makes finding cheap places to eat in Reykjavik nearly impossible.
 Nearly.

-We attempted to keep our budget in check and still get a taste of traditional Icelandic food – and we think we succeeded in finding six of the best things to eat in Reykjavik, Iceland!
+We attempted to keep our budget in check and still get a taste of traditional Icelandic food – and we believe we succeeded!

 6 Best Things To Eat in Reykjavik

-Our list of what to eat in Iceland includes a wide range of cuisine – from fast food to traditional eats.
+Our list of things to eat while visiting Iceland includes a wide range of cuisine.
 For each item, we have included the Reykjavik restaurant where we ate and how much money we spent.

-At the end of the post, we share other tips on eating in Iceland, the best restaurants in Reykjavik, Iceland food tours and cost-saving advice concerning Iceland food prices.
+At the end of the post, we share other tips on eating in Iceland.
+Including the best restaurants in Reykjavik, Iceland food tours and cost-saving advice concerning food prices.
 Additionally, we have all the general Iceland travel tips for your trip!

-Save, Pin or Bookmark our Guide For What to Eat in Reykjavik for your vacation to Iceland!
+Save, Pin or Bookmark our Reykjavik Foodie Guide for your vacation to Iceland!

 #1 Icelandic Hot Dogs